Vucevic leds Magic to 3rd straight win, 124-108 over Hawks

 TIP INS

-Magic: It was the first time in nearly five years that Orlando has won road games on back-to-back days.
-The last occurred on April 3-4, 2014, when the Magic defeated Minnesota 97-90 and Milwaukee 97-84. … Eight players connected from beyond the 3-point arc, led by Isaac’s 3-of-7 performance. … Augustin had 10 assists to go with 14 points.
+Magic: Eight players connected from beyond the 3-point arc, led by Isaac’s 3-of-7 performance. … Augustin had 10 assists to go with 14 points.

 UP NEXT